apache/fury/docs/protocols/xlang_object_graph_spec.md

 ## Implementation guidelines

+### How to reduce memory read/write code

 - Try to merge multiple bytes into an int/long write before writing to reduce memory IO and bound check cost.
 - Read multiple bytes as an int/long, then split into multiple bytes to reduce memory IO and bound check cost.
 - Try to use one varint/long to write flags and length together to save one byte cost and reduce memory io.
 - Condition branches are less expensive compared to memory IO cost unless there are too many branches.

+### Fast deserialization for languages without runtime codegen support

+The Rust and C++ don't support dynamic codegen.
+We need to generate all code are compile-time use meta programing.

+For type evolution, the serializer will encode the type meta into the serialized data.
+The deserializer will compare this meta with class meta in current process, and use the diff to determine how to deserialize the data.

+For java/javascript/python, we can use the diff to generate serializer code at runtime and load it as class/function for deserialization.
+In this way, the type evolution will be as fast as type consist mode.

+For C++/Rust, we can't generate the serializer code at runtime.
+So we need to generate the code at compile-time.
+But at that time, we don't know the type schema in other processes.
+So we can't generate the serializer code for such inconsistent types.
+We may need to generate the code which has a loop and compare field name one by one to decide whether deserialize and assign the field or deserialize and skip the field.
+One lucky thing is that we can optimize the string comparison into long comparison: generate **a 64-bit id** for every field name of a type at build time, cache the type meta, and **generate a 64-bit id** for its every field name too, then we can convert the field name comparison into long comparison, and it will be fast.